autowarefoundation/autoware.universe/f1tenth/readme.md

 1. If editing files doesn't seem to change anything, delete the respective package files in the `install` and `build` folders under `autoware` and rebuild the respective package using  `--packages-select` again.

+2. Use `absolute path` (ex. /home/<username>/autoware/src/universe/autoware.universe/f1tenth/) in config file or parameter when there's an issue loading the file.

-2. You may need to insert a `hdmi emulator` to the Jetson for `NoMachine` to initiate remote desktop when running on a real F1tenth car.
+3. You may need to insert a `hdmi emulator` to the Jetson for `NoMachine` to initiate remote desktop when running on a real F1tenth car.
 Sometimes you will need to put the emulator in and out a few times for `NoMachine` to start remote desktop.